sgarver/rotu/README.md

 };
 ```
 config.**error**(error) | _callback method_
-A callback method that gets called if an exception is thrown during routing or template compilation.
+A callback that runs if an exception is thrown during routing or template compilation.

 ```javascript
 config.error = function(error) {